MCT-TeamProject-CO2/Documentation/Node-Server/API/v1/settings/post.md

 # POST settings

-Create a new mail configuration.
+Create a configuration or update the old configuration.

 **URL** : `/api/v1/settings/`